 A few years after I finished university, my old school sent out a letter to former students advertising the School Direct route into teaching.
-Around the same time, I went to meet one of my friends who was working at a Train to Teach event and got chatting about a career in teaching.
+Around the same time, I went to meet one of my friends who was working at a Get Into Teaching event and got chatting about a career in teaching.
 It seemed like a great opportunity!

 I really enjoyed my teacher training.
 Although I had no experience in the classroom beforehand, I found I settled quite naturally into speaking to pupils at the front of the classroom.
 I also had a lot of support from my mentors and the maths team.

 The numeracy coordinator role was a new one in the school, so I could really make it my own.

 In the January of my newly qualified teacher (NQT) year, my school advertised a numeracy coordinator role.
 The role was all about embedding numeracy into subjects across the whole school.
 Despite being an NQT, I was keen to progress and had a lot of ideas for the role, so I decided to go for it.
 I worked hard to prepare and I was so pleased to be offered the job!

 The numeracy coordinator role was a new one in the school, so I could really make it my own.
 I decided to cement numeracy into form time, coming up with activities pupils could do to improve basic skills, and I worked with teachers in different departments to make sure we were being consistent in the way we were teaching maths.
 I also introduced a maths mastery homework competition across key stage 3.
 I had a lot of support and encouragement from my mentor and from teaching staff across the school.

 My influence and decisions are ultimately impacting on our pupils’ lives and the experience that they have at school.